RukayaOK/containerised-azure-function-app-terraform/README.md

     (a) The _terra-ci.yml_ pipeline that will show the Terraform resources in the plan to be created

-    (b) The _app-ci.yml_ pipeline that will build the Function App docker image
+    (b) The _app-ci.yml_ pipeline that will build the Function App docker image.
+    > This will fail if your Terraform Infrastructure has not been deployed yet.

 ## Deploy Terraform (GitHub Actions)
 This will allow you to deploy your Terraform Code via a GitHub Actions pipeline.